Murtu1609/Assignment/README.md

 the second lambda function dicefinalresult reads all the files from buckets diceresult and dicesummary, merges them and ouputs

-two files TotalDiceResults.json and TotalDiceSummary in a bucket called dicefinal
+two files TotalDiceResults.json and TotalDiceSummary.json in a bucket called dicefinal

 the url used to invoke it is outputed and will need to be appended with